abinit/abinit/doc/tutorial/rf1.md

      ...

-From these data, taking into account that the perturbation was twice stronger, the same procedure as above leads to the values 5.00800219 hartree (from finite difference of energy) and 5.008153784 hartree (from finite difference of forces, the value 0.010016307568 has to be multiplied by 1000/2).
+From these data, taking into account that the perturbation was twice stronger, the same procedure as above leads to the values 5.00800219 Hartree (from finite difference of energy) and 5.008153784 Hartree (from finite difference of forces, the value 0.010016307568 has to be multiplied by 1000/2).
 The combination of these data with the previous estimate can be done thanks to an higher-order finite-difference formula, in which the difference of estimations